-Mary Nold Larimore's primary practice concentration is in litigation, focusing on product liability litigation, the defense of pharmaceutical and drug and device manufacturers, chemical companies, toxic tort litigation, commercial litigation, property damage litigation including the defense of mold claims alleging property damage and personal injury, and general liability litigation.
+Mary Nold Larimore's primary practice concentration is in litigation, focusing on product liability litigation, the defense of pharmaceutical and drug and device manufacturers, chemical companies, toxic tort litigation and commercial litigation.

 Mary has served as national, regional and local counsel in drug, device and chemical exposure litigation, as well as expert witness counsel.
 She regularly addresses scientific, epidemiologic and complex medical issues in multi-jurisdictional litigation.

-Mary was the first woman from the state of Indiana to be inducted as a Fellow in the American College of Trial Lawyers.
-She served as Chair of the Supreme Court Committee on Rules of Practice and Procedure, and served two five-year terms by appointment of the Chief Justice.
+Mary was the first woman from the State of Indiana to be inducted as a Fellow in the American College of Trial Lawyers, and has served as Chair of the Supreme Court Committee on Rules of Practice and Procedure, and two five-year terms by appointment of the Chief Justice.
 She was appointed to the Indiana Supreme Court Committee on Character and Fitness for the State Board of Law Examiners.
-Mary testified before the Federal Rules Advisory Committee on the proposed changes to the federal rules relating to discovery in 2014.
+Mary testified before the Federal Rules Advisory Committee on the proposed changes to the federal rules relating to discovery in 2014, and relating to the ancient documents exception in 2016.
 She is a member of American College of Trial Lawyers (appointed to the Complex Litigation Committee in 2015), Defense Research Institute, Defense Trial Counsel of Indiana, International Association of Defense Counsel, Lawyers for Civil Justice, United States Supreme Court Historical Society, and a past member of Defense Research Institute Drug and Device Steering Committee and National Center for State Courts.

 Mary was selected for inclusion in The Best Lawyers® in America from 2007-2017 and in Indiana Super Lawyers from 2004-2016.
 She was also selected as one of the Top 25 Female Attorneys in the state of Indiana for 2004-2009.
 She was a member of the faculty of the 1997 IADC Trial Academy, and has been on the faculty of a National Institute for Trial Advocacy seminar.
 Mary was featured in the Indiana Lawyer's Leaders in Litigation in 2015.